What Type of Coffee Is Best for Espresso?

 If you would be using the beans with milk, you should use darker blends.
 Alternatively, you can use a blend that has robusta in it.

 It is good when you choose the coffee for your espresso.
 It allows you to decide the taste, crema, and colour.
-While you can choose any Ethiopian, Colombian, and Indonesian coffee beans, you can also choose the Blend to have the taste of two or more coffee.
+While you can choose any Ethiopian, Colombian, and Indonesian coffee beans, you can also choose the Blend to have the taste of two or more coffee (don't forget to check out how to make good coffee at home).